-USA Mutuals Vice Fund ("Vice Fund") and USA Mutuals All Seasons Fund ("All Seasons Fund") are each diversified series of Northern Lights Fund Trust IV, a Delaware statutory trust organized on June 2, 2015 (the "Trust").
+Each Fund is a diversified series of Northern Lights Fund Trust IV, a Delaware statutory trust organized on June 2, 2015 (the "Trust").
 The Trust is registered as an open-end management investment company.
 The Trust is governed by its Board of Trustees (the "Board").
+The Funds are advised by USA Mutuals Advisors, LLC (the "Adviser").